lchaloupsky/Image-generator/README.md

 ﻿# Image Generator

 ## Overview
-Image Generator is a tool for generating synthetic images for english text description.
+Image Generator is a tool for generating synthetic images for natural language text descriptions in English.
 Principle of this tool is based on rules, relations and patterns between objects in text and not on the more widely used way with machine learning using GANs.

 ## Instalation
 ### Requirements